FurongHuang/spectrallda-tensorspark/README.md

   randomisedSVD = true                       // optional, default: true )(tolerance = params.tolerance)              // optional, default: 1e-9

+// If we want to only work on terms with IDF above a certain bound
+// import edu.uci.eecs.spectralLDA.textprocessing.TextProcessor
+// val filteredDocs = TextProcessor.filterIDF(documents, <IDF lower bound>)

 // Fit against the documents
 // beta is the V-by-k matrix, where V is the vocabulary size,
 // k is the number of topics.
 It stores the word distribution